Geometric Constraints in Deep Learning Frameworks: A Survey: Plane Sweep Algorithm

 Multi-image stereo reconstruction is a process to recover the 3D scene structure from multiple overlapping images with known intrinsic ($K$) and extrinsic ($E$) camera parameters \cite{collins1996space}.
-More precisely, source images are projected to fronto-parallel planes of the reference camera frustum, and the photoconsistency of these images is analyzed, see Fig. \ref{fig:epipolar-plane-sweep} (right).
-This process is commonly known as \textit{plane-sweep} approach \cite{collins1996space, szeliski1998stereo, saito1999shape, zhu2021deep}
+More precisely, the photoconsistency is analyzed after projecting the source images to fronto-parallel planes of the reference camera frustum.
+The \textit{fronto-parallel} view of an image refers to the outcome of rectifying warped images.
+This allows the image to be viewed as it appears when directly in front of the observer's eyes (the reference camera is the observer).
+The reference camera frustum is a pyramid-shaped volume that determines what a reference camera can see and render in 3D space.
+The reference camera is at the top of the pyramid, and the frustum extends out in the direction the camera is looking, see Fig. \ref{fig:epipolar-plane-sweep} (right).
+This process is commonly known as \textit{plane-sweep} \cite{collins1996space, szeliski1998stereo, saito1999shape, zhu2021deep, Vats2024GCMVSNet}.

-The plane-sweep method is based on the premise that areas of space where several image features viewing rays intersect are likely to be the 3D location of observed scene features.
+The plane-sweep method is based on the premise that areas of space where several image features' viewing rays intersect are likely to be the 3D location of observed scene features.
 In this method, a single plane partitioned into cells is swept through the volume of space along a line perpendicular to the plane \cite{collins1996space}, perpendicular to reference camera frustum as shown in Fig. \ref{fig:epipolar-plane-sweep} (right).
 At each position of the plane along the sweeping path, the number of intersecting viewing rays is tallied.
 This is done by back-projecting features from each source image onto the sweeping plane and noting the features that fall within some threshold of back-projected point position.
-Cells with the largest tallies are hypothesized as the location of 3D scene features, corresponding depth hypothesis in the case of depth maps, are selected \cite{zhu2021deep, collins1996space}.
+Cells with the largest tallies are hypothesized as the location of 3D scene features and the corresponding depth hypothesis (in the case of depth maps) are selected \cite{zhu2021deep, collins1996space}.